robertzk/hipchat.zsh/README.md

 (Alternatively, you can place the `hipchat` plugin in the `plugins=(...)` local in your `~/.zshrc` manually.)

+## zgen users

+If you're using [zgen](https://github.com/tarjoilija/zgen), add `zgen load robertzk/hipchat.zsh` to your `.zshrc` where you're loading your other modules.

 ## bash users

 If you use the non-recommended alternative, bash, you can install this directly to your `~/.bash_profile`: